rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 design with function but its actually noise, such as Sidney Harris' comic with a blackboard filled with fake physics scribbled on it that is really meaningless.

-Biological design is typically better than what engineers can achieve.

 ![[Cartooon by Sidney Harris](http://www.sciencecartoonsplus.com/gallery/math/galmath2b.php)
     ](img/sharris-1.png)

-(Ryan): Designs and designoids are both solutions.
+Biological design is typically better than what engineers can achieve.

+**Steven**

+>   I thought the design of the genetic code was pretty bad.

 **Alex**

+The more you look into it, the more you realize how good the design is given the constraints.

-The political implications give me pause.
+The political implications of naturalism give me pause.

+>   It would be great if someone could convince me that
+>   the manifest image is reconcilable [with scientific image]
+>   because that would make naturalism far more marketable.

+(Ryan):

+-   Designs and designoids are both solutions.
+-   Biological design is not always better.
+-   I think Dan does a better job talking about design in [this talk](https://www.youtube.com/watch?v=AZX6awZq5Z0).

 **Dan**